-Another mission participant from 2009 wrote this:
+Another mission participant wrote this:

 "The trip was great.
 I am so glad that I went and would encourage other students to go.
 We both had many people ask us if Wake students can come on more trips because we were the "best" they have had.
 Both of the surgeons wanted to take us back to their hospitals in Tennessee, and the anesthesiologist offered us both a job in Nashville.
 I am grateful for the great preparation and training we get here and was proud that we were able to represent the program well."

-Among the class of 2010, five students participated in international missions with various groups.
-A recent participant wrote: "This was a wonderful experience and I am so thankful I was given the opportunity to go.
+Another student wrote: "This was a wonderful experience and I am so thankful I was given the opportunity to go.
 We were given massive amounts of autonomy and this was the best experience I have had since I started the program!"